DV

 Strategy & risk

-AGG tracks Bloomberg U.S. Aggregate Bond Index with a bonds approach, while VCIT tracks USD investment-grade intermediate-term corporate bonds using a bonds strategy.
+AGG tracks Bloomberg U.S. Aggregate Bond Index with a bonds approach, while VCIT tracks USD investment-grade intermediate-term corporate bonds with a bonds approach.
 Beta is 0.99 for AGG and 1.07 for VCIT, indicating AGG is less volatile relative to the market.

 AGG beta0.99